Little Known 3-Day Potty Training Method for Boys and Girls

-When to Start Potty Training
+When to Start Potty Training?

 Probably the biggest question on your mind will be what the normal potty training age is and just when to start the process.

-In fact, you may have already experienced toilet training with one or more children and found the experiences to be totally different.
-It can be said that a child will generally gain control of her bowel and bladder movements at around the age of twenty four months.
+In fact, you may have already experienced toilet training with one or more children and found those experiences to be totally different.
+It can be said that a child will generally gain control of his/her bowel and bladder movements at around the age of twenty four months.

 Some people swear that potty training girls is easier than boys, and that they achieve dryness much sooner.
-However, once again this is not a rule and you may have a boy who achieves dryness both day and night by his third birthday.
+However, once again this is not a rule and you may have a boy who achieves dryness during both day and night by his third birthday.

 If your child stands still to pass a bowel moment or even hides away then this is a sure sign that he/she is ready to use the big toilet just like mummy and daddy.

-Before you start the process make sure your child can see an adult of the same sex using the toilet, therefore giving them something to copy that will make them feel grown up.
+Before you start the process make sure your child can see an adult of the same sex using the toilet.
+Therefore, giving them something to copy that will make them feel grown up.

 How to Start Potty Training

 Choosing a stress free time to start potty training is a great help.
-Do not attempt it at a time of stress for you or your family such as a move or a new pre school or even a new baby in the house.
+Do not attempt it at a time of stress for you or your family such as a move or a new preschool or even a new baby in the house.